 This photo is one of the most famous pictures of that day, showing in full color the origin of the name, as soldiers overthrowing the government put red carnations in their gun barrels, and very few shots were fired.
 Much of the population took to the streets of Lisbon to celebrate the end of the dictatorship and the end of the unpopular war in Portugal's African colonies, which had gone on for more than a decade.

-(For more on the Portuguese Colonial War, see Army Adapts to Guerilla War: Willys CJ-3B vital in Angola, 1961 on CJ3B.info.
-And twelve years later, the soldiers and CJ-3Bs were still there -- see Jeeps at War in Angola, 1973.)
+(For more on the Portuguese Colonial War, see Army Adapts to Guerilla War, 1961.
+And twelve years later, the soldiers and CJ-3Bs were still there -- see Jeeps at War in Angola.)

 An important early supporter of the MFA was the Army's Cavalry School at Santarém, northeast of Lisbon.